kir-7/kir-7.github.io/_posts/2024-07-26-Molecule-Generation.md

 The node loss function, on the other hand, showed more promising results early on.
 After just a couple of epochs, the model went from predicting hundreds of nodes per graph to a much more reasonable number.
 This quick improvement was encouraging, but it also made me realize the complexity of balancing different components of the loss function.

-A particularly vexing issue arose when I noticed that all random inputs to the decoder were producing the same output - specifically, a node count vector of \[10, 7, 0, 1, 0\].
-This uniform output, regardless of input, pointed to a fundamental problem in either the model architecture or the training process.
-After much hair-pulling and debug sessions that stretched into the wee hours of the morning, I finally uncovered the culprit: a simple indexing error in the create_atom_count_vector() function.
-I was calculating count vectors for all molecules in the batch using only the first molecule's data.
-It was a facepalm moment that reminded me of the importance of rigorous testing and the sneaky nature of bugs in complex models.
-This seemingly minor fix had a dramatic impact on the model's behaviour, allowing it to finally produce diverse outputs for different inputs.

-Another significant challenge was balancing the various components of the loss function, particularly the Kullback-Leibler (KL) divergence.
+A significant challenge was balancing the various components of the loss function, particularly the Kullback-Leibler (KL) divergence.
 I noticed that the KL loss kept decreasing, even going below zero at times.
 While this led to an overall decrease in the total loss, the reconstruction loss (both for edges and nodes) wasn't improving significantly.
 This imbalance pointed to the need for a more sophisticated approach to handling the KL term.

 After some research, I implemented KL annealing - a technique where the weight of the KL term is gradually increased during training.
 This helped stabilise the training process and led to more balanced improvements across all components of the loss.